rdok/7dtd_mod_custom_music/documentation/about.md

   - For more information on the Digital Millennium Copyright Act (DMCA) and GitHub's response, see: [Standing up for developers: youtube-dl is back](https://github.blog/news-insights/policy-news-and-insights/standing-up-for-developers-youtube-dl-is-back/).
 - I recommend adding music that isn't intense; although for the average player this is not an issue, for players like me who play multiple hours per day, playing consistent intense music quickly becomes tiring/annoying.
 I have found that ambient music similar to the style of *Red Dead Redemption 2*'s soundtrack provides a more relaxing experience.
   - You might want to explore tracks from the [RDR2 ambient music playlist](https://www.youtube.com/playlist?list=PLeZn0JLtzRu2hHLf8EWbWkaZFWeCp3wrf).
 These tracks provide lots of breathing room and can be listened to for hundreds of hours without causing listener fatigue.
+- I also recommend using this mod together with [Phantom Silence](https://www.nexusmods.com/7daystodie/mods/5749) mod, or any other that disable the creep ambient noises during nighttime and day-night transition cues.

 ## Backlog
 - Lower a bit the music level; even on 13% it's sounds a bit high.